cysouw/diathesis/text/c07_participle.md

 c.
 Er schafft es nicht seine Schuhe putzen zu lassen.
 :::

-Note further that the sentence stress in [@Last a] differs for both readings.
-The reading [@Last b] has stress on the negation *nicht* (as is usually the case for lexical scope), while the reading [@Next c] has stress on the participle *geputzt* (which is the regular stress placement for a wide-scope negation of the indicative main clause).
+Note further that the sentence stress in [@last a] differs for both readings.
+The reading [@last b] has stress on the negation *nicht* (as is usually the case for lexical scope), while the reading [@next c] has stress on the participle *geputzt* (which is the regular stress placement for a wide-scope negation of the indicative main clause).

-A final (minor) difference between participles as secondary predicate [@Next a] and light verb constructions [@Next b,c] is that secondary predicates are in many contexts ambiguous as to the scope of the predicate.
-For example, in [@Next a] the secondary predicate *bekleidet* 'dressed' can be interpreted both as referring to the accusative object *Patienten* 'patients' and (with a humorous undertone) to the nominative subject *Doktor* 'doctor'.
+A final (minor) difference between participles as secondary predicate [@next a] and light verb constructions [@next b,c] is that secondary predicates are in many contexts ambiguous as to the scope of the predicate.
+For example, in [@next a] the secondary predicate *bekleidet* 'dressed' can be interpreted both as referring to the accusative object *Patienten* 'patients' and (with a humorous undertone) to the nominative subject *Doktor* 'doctor'.
 With a light verb construction there is never any ambiguity.

 :::ex
 a.
 Der Doktor untersucht seine Patienten immer bekleidet.